epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-16-docker-opensuse-zypper.markdown

 excerpt:
   Examine zypper step by step,
   using openSUSE container in Docker.
-  One of Two Parts Article.
+  One of Three Parts Article.

 related_link_ids:
   - 17081045  # Docker Flow Distribution